allan7yin/distributed-image-store/README.md

 |   | ||_|| |   _   |   |_| |   |___      _____| | |   | |       |   |  | |   |___
 |___|_|   |_|__| |__|_______|_______|    |_______| |___| |_______|___|  |_|_______|
 ```

+### Performance
+- TODO: load test bit-image with JMeter
+- Add userId to the object file path